IlzeAmandaA/ilzeamandaa.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi there, welcome to my personal page!
 I am a PhD candidate at the Univeristity of Amsterdam, in [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) under the supervision of [Efstratios Gavves](https://www.egavves.com/).
-Currently, I am a visitng scholar in [Bethge Lab](https://bethgelab.org/) at Tübingen Univeristy working together with (Çağatay Yıldız)[https://cagatayyildiz.github.io].
-Before that I worked together with [Jakub M. Tomczak](https://jmtomczak.github.io/) for my Master Thesis on [Approximate Bayesian Computation for discrete data](https://www.mdpi.com/1099-4300/23/3/312) at Vrije Univeristy, Amsterdam.
+Currently, I am a visitng scholar in [Bethge Lab](https://bethgelab.org/) at Tübingen Univeristy working together with [Çağatay Yıldız](https://cagatayyildiz.github.io).
+Before that I worked together with [Jakub M. Tomczak](https://jmtomczak.github.io/) for my Master Thesis on [Approximate Bayesian Computation for discrete data](https://www.mdpi.com/1099-4300/23/3/312) at Vrije Universiteit, Amsterdam.

 My PhD research is focused on learning dynamical systems.
 In particular, we want to learn dynamics from high-dimensional data with physcial constraints that enforces the model to learn the _true_ dynamics, rather than overfitting the data.
 As a part of the process I am exploring the connections between dynamics and geometry.
 Broadly my research interests are